a-bali/janitor/README.md

 Janitor is written in Go and will compile to a single standalone binary.
 Janitor should compile and work both on Linux and on Windows.

-For compiling, first install the necessary prerequisites:
+For compiling, first install the necessary prerequisites and [packr](https://github.com/gobuffalo/packr) for embedding the HTML template in the binary:

     $ go get github.com/eclipse/paho.mqtt.golang
     $ go get github.com/go-telegram-bot-api/telegram-bot-api
     $ go get gopkg.in/yaml.v2

-In order to embed the HTML template in the binary, install also [packr](https://github.com/gobuffalo/packr):

     $ go get github.com/gobuffalo/packr/packr
     $ go get github.com/gobuffalo/packr